KnowageLabs/Knowage-Documentation/functionalities-guide/news-management/index.rst

 News management
 ===================

-Using this new features it is possible to send news to the end user in order to advice changed on Knowage.
+The **news management** is an helpful functionality to keep the end user constantly informed on any changements or updates on the Knowage platform itself.
+In this section we will describe the main steps to insert a latest piece of news.

-How create a piece of news
+How to publish news
 ---------------------------

-Currently only the administrator can manage the news.
-The knowage administrator can create the news using the “news management” functionality from main menu:
+To put news in place is mandatory to have administration priviledges.
+An admin user can insert the news entering the “news management” functionality from Knowage main menu, as the following picture highlights:

 .. figure:: media/image01.png